youssef15935/Calcul-de-temps-de-travail-des-employ-s-a-partie-d-un-fichier-Excel/README.md

-before running the program make sure you add these Jar files on your IDE otherwise the program will not run
+Before running the program make sure you add these Jar files on your IDE otherwise the program will not run